exercism/rust/exercises/practice/proverb/.docs/instructions.md

 And all for the want of a nail.
 ```

-Note that the list of inputs may vary; your solution should be able to handle lists of arbitrary length and content.
+Note that the list of inputs may vary; your solution should be able to handle lists of arbitrary length (including zero elements, generating empty output) and content.
 No line of the output text should be a static, unchanging string; all should vary according to the input given.